Minta1234/Tiktok-Downloader/README.md

 ### Prerequisites
 *   Windows 10/11 (Recommended)
 *   Python 3.10 or higher
-*   NVIDIA GPU with 4GB+ VRAM (Optional, for 10x faster AI processing)
+*   NVIDIA GPU with 4GB+ VRAM (Optional, for 10x faster AI processing) Or Use CPU But Slowly Process

 ### Installation
 1. Clone the repository: